 The legislation discussed in these guidelines contains provisions relating to misleading, false, deceptive, or unconscionable conduct in relation to the property services industry.

 Section 51 of the Property, Stock and Business Agents Act 2002 deals with the issue of publishing false or misleading statements while section 52 covers misrepresentation by a licensee or registered person.

-The Property, Stock and Business Agents Regulation 2014 contains rules of conduct (both general and specific) for licensees and certificate holders.
+The Property, Stock and Business Agents Regulation 2014 contains rules of conduct (both general and specific) for agent and certificate holders.
 Rule 3 of Schedule 1 of the Regulation provides that an agent or certificate holder must act honestly, fairly and professionally with all parties involved in a property transaction.
 Failure to comply with the rules of conduct also attracts penalties, which from 1 March 2007, increased significantly.

 Agents and certificate holders should also take care to familiarise themselves with the requirements of the Australian Consumer Law in terms of misrepresentation, misleading, deceptive or unconscionable conduct.

 Publication of false, misleading or deceptive material